The publicity for Amazon’s HQ2 is astounding.

 What a waste.

 Better to leverage what they learned to tell their story to the world.
-When Cleveland won the 2016 Republican National Convention, local officials realized the greatest opportunity was to use the political event to communicate Cleveland’s comeback to the world.
-Here is one of my blog posts on the tremendous effort, which generated invaluable coverage for Cleveland.
+When Cleveland won the 2016 Republican National Convention (RNC), local officials realized the greatest opportunity was to use the political event to communicate Cleveland’s comeback to the world.
+I wrote a blog post about Cleveland’s tremendous effort to get the RNC, which generated invaluable coverage for Cleveland.

 As the HQ2 sweepstakes wind down, 237 cities will have a strong start toward a similar effort, based on data and anecdotal information, to communicate their stories and strengthen their economic development efforts.
 The key is to use the data and information already collected as a foundation for a communications strategy.